Ideas for Projects of Participants of Entrepreneurship for Kids Program By Galit Zamler

 In light of the student's experience in last year's attempt in setting up a squeezed fruit stand, young entrepreneurs have raised the idea to operate a pancake stand called HaManhil Pancake House.

 The students planned where the Pancake House will be set up on a Friday.
-They then thought about what would be required from them for the success of the project and divided up the roles.
+They then thought about what would be required from them for the success of the enterprise and divided up the roles.

-Cleaning and maintenance project of the school's bathroom
+Cleaning and maintenance of the school's bathroom

 The students feel the need to improve the hygiene standard of the school's toilet and want to create a pleasant atmosphere.